jsf3467v/statsig-analysis/README.md

-# Statsig Experiment Analysis
+# Experiment Analysis Toolkit

 [![CI](https://github.com/jsf3467v/statsig-analysis/actions/workflows/ci.yml/badge.svg)](https://github.com/jsf3467v/statsig-analysis/actions/workflows/ci.yml)

-This experiment analysis toolkit integrates with the [Statsig](https://statsig.com) software development kit, which manages user allocation to variants, tracks exposures and events, and computes outcome scores using vectorized statistics with confidence intervals.
+A statistics engine for online controlled experiments, with a pluggable assignment-and-logging backend.
+It reads variant assignments, exposures, and events, and scores outcomes with vectorized statistics and confidence intervals.
-It employs methods such as the two-portion test, Welch test, sequential probability ratio testing, winsorization, and power and sample size planing, and variance reduction with Controlled Experiment Using Pre-Experiment Data (CUPED).
-The focus is on accurate statistics, with all test results verified against a reference.
-The offline-compatible integration layer connects seamlessly to a live Statsig project once a single environment variable is configured.
+The engine implements the two-proportion test, Welch's t-test, sequential probability ratio testing, winsorization, power and sample-size planning, and variance reduction via CUPED (Controlled-experiment Using Pre-Experiment Data).
+Every test is verified against a reference implementation.
+A [Statsig](https://statsig.com) SDK integration is included as a reference backend and runs fully offline, connecting to a live project once a single environment variable is set.

 ## Objective